Pharmacy Benefit Manager ( PBM ) Market Sector Overview

 - Genoa Healthcare, a pharmacy chain centered on behavioral healthcare, 2018

 - HealthTrans, a discount card program/PBM services provider, 2012

 - Catalyst Health Solutions, a PBM, 2012 (rebranded company as "Catamaran")

 - National Medical Health Card Systems, a PBM/specialty pharmacy, 2008

-With its healthcare IT attributes as a base, the company invested in itself with PBM administration, mail order and specialty pharmacy capabilities --adding more covered lives and infrastructure with each acquisition along the way.
-Through its PBM vendor deals with RegenceRx (a BCBS entity) and Cigna, the company had successfully extended its reach into the Blues and commercial managed care marketplaces.
-United Healthcare acquired Catamaran in early 2015 for $12.8 billion and combined it with their Optum PBM business unit.
-UHC has substantially deeper PBM capabilities and market reach as a result.
+With its healthcare claims processing data attributes as a base, the company invested in itself with PBM administration, mail order and specialty pharmacy capabilities --adding more covered lives and infrastructure with each acquisition.
+Their ramp up and success caught the attention of United Healthcare who acquired Catamaran in early 2015 for $12.8 billion and combined it with their OptumRx PBM business unit.
+UHC has substantially deeper PBM capabilities, pharmacy service scope and reach as a result.

 Prime Therapeutics is a unique organization among PBMs and healthcare organizations.
-It operates as a PBM partnership amoung 14 BlueCross BlueShield plans.
+It operates as a PBM partnership among 18 Blue Cross Blue Shield plans.
 Initially starting as the pharmacy unit of BCBS Minnesota, it has collected additional stakeholders with the latest one being BCBS North Carolina.

-With the acquisition of Omnicare, CVS Health greatly expands its prescription business in assisted living, long term care and specialty pharmacy.
-Given the aging U.S. population, long term care is a growth segment of the health care system.
-More persons are expected to use assisted living facilities and independent living communities in coming years, creating a large growth opportunity for companies serving the health care needs of seniors.
+With the acquisition of Omnicare, CVS Health greatly expanded its prescription business in assisted living, long term care and specialty pharmacy.
+Given the aging U.S. population, long term care is a growing segment of the health care system.
+More persons are expected to use assisted living facilities and independent living communities in the coming years, creating a large growth opportunity for companies serving the health care needs of seniors.